 The Customer Service Group coordinates the participation of more than 20 agencies in this fun and festive week where agencies recognize the important contributions of frontline staff.

 Customer Service Newsletter - View Current Issue | View Past Issues

 The NYC Customer Service Newsletter is published four times a year and covers topics related to customer service provided by City agencies to the public.

 In July 2008, Executive Order 120 was signed, creating a centralized language access policy for New York City.
 The Mayor's Office of Operations has the responsibility of ensuring that City agencies effectively meet the needs of the LEP population.

 Facility Inspection Program

 At least once a year, CORE inspectors visit each of the City's over 300 walk-in centers and rate the centers on customer service and facility conditions.
 Facility inspection findings are sent to agencies so that they can correct any problems.

 The NYC Feedback Citywide Customer Survey was sent to 100,000 randomly-selected New York City households in June 2008 to assess New Yorker's opinions of City services.
 The Survey asked residents for their opinions about important characteristics of the City and services provided by City government.

 Business Owner's Bill of Rights

-The Mayor’s Office has created a bill of rights which sets forth clear customer service standards, which encourages more constructive interactions between small business owners and agency inspectors.
+In 2010, the City Council passed Local Law 18 requiring the Mayor’s Office of Operations to create a bill of rights to set forth clear customer service standards.
+The goal of the bill of rights is to encourage more constructive interactions between small business owners and agency inspectors.